Husavik Tours

 Husavik is renowned for offering some of Iceland’s best whale-watching experiences.
 Whether you prefer a traditional boat tour or an adrenaline-pumping RIB experience, there’s a tour for everyone.

-1. Classic Husavik Whale Watching Tour - Experience the breathtaking beauty of Skjálfandi bay on this classic whale-watching tour from Husavik.
-Aboard a comfortable boat with expert guides, you’ll enjoy an unforgettable journey seeing whales, dolphins, and breathtaking views.
+• Classic Husavik Whale Watching Tour: Experience the breathtaking beauty of Skjalfandi bay on this classic whale-watching tour from Husavik.
+Aboard a comfortable boat with expert guides, you’ll enjoy an unforgettable journey seeing whales and dolphins.

-2. Whale Watching and Puffin Safari RIB Boat Tour from Husavík - Get up close to Iceland’s incredible wildlife on this thrilling RIB boat tour, combining whale watching with a visit to a puffin colony during the summer months.
+• Whale Watching and Puffin Safari RIB Boat Tour from Husavik: Get up close to Iceland’s incredible wildlife on this thrilling RIB boat tour, combining whale watching with a visit to a puffin colony during the summer months.
 With a smaller, faster vessel, you’ll cover more ground.

-3. Whale Watching Tour in Traditional Oak Boat from Husavik - Step aboard a traditional Icelandic oak boat and enjoy a peaceful yet thrilling whale-watching experience.
+• Whale Watching Tour in Traditional Oak Boat from Husavik: Step aboard a traditional Icelandic oak boat and enjoy a peaceful yet thrilling whale-watching experience.
 This eco-friendly tour offers a more authentic and sustainable approach to spotting whales.

 Best Husavik Day Tours in Iceland

-1. Admission Ticket to GeoSea Geothermal Baths – Relax in the warm, mineral-rich waters of the GeoSea Geothermal Baths in Husavik, where you can soak while enjoying breathtaking ocean views.
+• GeoSea Geothermal Baths: Relax in the warm, mineral-rich waters of the GeoSea Geothermal Baths in Husavik, where you can soak while enjoying breathtaking ocean views.
 With naturally heated water and an infinity pool design, this spa experience offers the perfect blend of tranquility and stunning Icelandic landscapes.
+For a truly unforgettable experience, plan an evening visit so you can savor the sunset over the sea from your cliffside pool.

-2. Seaside Horseback Riding Tour in Husavik – Explore the beautiful coastline of Husavik on horseback, riding along scenic trails with views of Skjalfandi bay and the surrounding mountains.
+• Seaside Horseback Riding Tour in Husavik: Explore the beautiful coastline of Husavik on horseback, riding along scenic trails with views of Skjalfandi bay and the surrounding mountains.
 Whether you’re a beginner or an experienced rider, this peaceful tour lets you connect with nature while experiencing Iceland’s friendly Icelandic horses.

-3. Husavik Walking Tour with Eurovision Film Sets – Step into the world of Eurovision Song Contest: The Story of Fire Saga with this guided walking tour through Husavik, where key scenes from the hit movie were filmed.
+• Husavik Walking Tour with Eurovision Film Sets: Step into the world of Eurovision Song Contest: The Story of Fire Saga with this guided walking tour through Husavik, where key scenes from the hit movie were filmed.
 Along the way, you’ll learn about the town’s rich history, visit charming landmarks, and relive memorable moments from the movie.

 Husavik is a must-visit destination in North Iceland, offering a mix of cultural landmarks, geothermal relaxation, and unforgettable wildlife experiences.
 Whether you're here for adventure or relaxation, these attractions showcase the best of what Husavik has to offer.

-• GeoSea Geothermal Baths – A unique geothermal spa where you can soak in warm, mineral-rich seawater while enjoying breathtaking views over Skjálfandi bay and the Arctic Ocean.
+• GeoSea Geothermal Baths: A unique geothermal spa where you can soak in warm, mineral-rich seawater while enjoying breathtaking views over Skjalfandi bay and the Arctic Ocean.
+Be sure to book your GeoSea tickets ahead of time.

 Best Time to Visit Husavik for Tours

-• Winter (October–March): Ideal for Northern Lights tours, geothermal baths, and winter sightseeing, though some tours may have limited availability due to snow and road conditions.
+In contrast, winter, from October to March, offers the chance to see the northern lights, enjoy geothermal baths, and experience winter sightseeing.
+However, some tours may have limited availability due to snow and road conditions.

 How to Get to Husavik